stackforge/networking-cisco/doc/source/install/howto.rst

        dependencies are all installed.
 They can be found in ``requirements.txt`` in the untarred directory.

-     * To install the Nexus ML2 mechanism driver from system packages, do:
+     * To install the Nexus ML2 mechanism driver or the ASR1000 L3 router
+       service plugin from system packages, do:

        .. code-block:: ini

            yum install python-networking-cisco

        .. end

 #.
 Recent additions to Nexus ML2 data requires a data base migration to be